 You can make any dishes with these but don’t overeat.
 You need to be fully digested and ready to go when you go once the race starts.
 The last thing you want is to feel food still being digested when you’re putting in all your energy to finish the race.

 In the last track I participated in (the Spartan Super), my team and I were supposed to arrive for registration around 8:30 a.m, the first wave was going to begin the course at 9.

 We woke up at 5 a.m and had a few boiled eggs around 5:30 a.m, then got another small meal shortly after while we were driving to the event.
 I went to a Starbucks and got myself chicken snack wraps.
 Before the race started, I loaded up on about 600 calories but I gave myself at least an hour between eating and racing so I was ready and full of energy before the 9 a.m wave started.

-I don’t recommend eating or drinking anything with dairy before these races.
-They are going to be very hard to digest.
 It’s also important to note when you usually go to the bathroom after you eat, because you’ll want to time that pre mud run meal such that you can “get that out” before the race starts.

-Foods to eat DURING the race:
+Foods to eat during the race:

-For most short 5K type trails, you won’t have to bring any food with you until after you finish the trail and the people who organize these events always have something you can buy after, but during the race, maybe an energy drink at most (and lots of water), but for very long trails like the 8 mile one my team and I did which took us nearly 5 hours to go through, having a little snack and energy drink can really help.
+For most short 5K type mud runs, you won’t have to bring any food with you until after you finish the trail and the people who organize these events always have something you can buy after, but during the race, maybe an energy drink at most (and lots of water), but for very long trails like the 8 mile one my team and I did which took us nearly 5 hours to go through, having a little snack and energy drink can really help.

 The only kinds of foods you should eat are carbs and ones that have VERY low calories that you can eat and jump right back into the event.
 All you want is energy from these, not anything that takes a long time to digest and requires you to rest!
 So eating an egg during the event is not a good idea, not even a banana!